 Prevention Of Nausea Caused By Contraceptive Pills

 Nausea that results from birth control pills can be easily prevented by taking a few measures.
 It is highly recommended that birth control pills are not taken on an empty stomach.
 Instead, one can take it with a snack or in fact, after dinner and before bedtime.
+You may take an antacid medicine 30 minutes before taking the pill, which will help you keep your stomach calm.

 It is also recommended that before you start using an emergency birth control pill, consult with a doctor to check if an anti-nausea medicine can also be combined with it.
 There are certain progestin-only emergency pills that are less likely to cause nausea or vomiting than the birth control pills that contain both estrogen and progestin.
 It is advised that you do not stop taking your regular birth control pill after you experience mild bouts of nausea as this could lead to unwanted pregnancy.